You’ve probably heard that Singapore is expensive.

 Singapore is also home to many capsule hotels, which gives you a little more privacy for a lower price than a hotel (around $30/S$40 a night).
 You’ll spend your nights in a small, cosy pod that kind of feels a bit like staying in a spacecraft!
 Check out the epic CapsulePod (at just $18 a night) or Dream Lodge ($30 a night) to get an idea of the futuristic style.
 While this probably isn’t an option for the claustrophobic, it’s a pretty cool experience that you can’t have everywhere.
 I’ve stayed in a capsule hotel before and absolutely loved it!

 And if hostels aren’t your kind of thing?
 Yeah, they’re not my jam anymore, either.
-Fortunately, you can find some reasonably-priced guesthouses and hotels in Singapore, too.
+Fortunately, you can find some reasonably-ish-priced guesthouses and hotels in Singapore, too.

-For a well-reviewed mid-to-higher-range hotel, you’re going to be looking at around $120 (S$160) per night.
-One of the best value options in this price range is the JEN Singapore by Shangri-La for $124 a night, and with an average review score of 9.0 — the best in this price range.
-The hotel is located right in the heart of bustling Orchard Road.
-It’s super-modern with gorgeous furniture and design, the rooms are spacious, and perfect for exploring the Hawker centres that are nearby.
+For a well-reviewed mid-to-higher-range hotel, you’re going to be looking at between $120 (S$160) and $180 per night.
+The best option in this price range is Wanderlust, The Unlimited Collection hotel for $177 a night, and with an average review score of 9.0 — the best-reviewed property in this price range.
+The hotel is a brand new accommodation provider in Singapore, so it’s super-modern with gorgeous furniture and design, and the most inviting pool.
+The rooms are spacious and well-equipped, and it’s perfect for exploring, as it’s located right beside the MRT.